GeorgescuAlina/proiect-testare-manuala-it-factory/README.md

 ## 1.4 Test Design

-The stories parent is an epic and can be viewed here:[Epic.pdf](https://github.com/GeorgescuAlina/proiect-testare-manuala-it-factory/files/11995606/Epic.pdf)
+The stories parent is an epic and can be viewed here: [Epic.pdf](https://github.com/GeorgescuAlina/proiect-testare-manuala-it-factory/files/11995606/Epic.pdf)

 * NEW graphic interface of OpenCart application